Installing Windows 11 in UTM on macOS and Apple Mac M1

-Heading to this page we may download a file that will allow us to generate an ISO file which we will be able to use with UTM at a later stage.
+Heading to this page we may download a file that will allow us to generate an ISO file for Windows 11 22H2 which we will be able to use with UTM at a later stage.

-To generate a UUP Dump file for my purpose I select English (United Kingdom) and in the next step, I leave all editions (Windows Home and Windows Pro).
+To generate a UUP Dump file for my purpose I selected English (United Kingdom) and in the next step, I leave all editions (Windows Home and Windows Pro).

 As a download method I leave the default Download and convert to ISO and conversion option, also selected by default, Include updates (Windows converter only).

-Finished by clicking Create download package and after unpacking it, followed below steps.
+Finished by clicking Create download package and after unpacking it, followed steps from

-Before we start, we need to meet a couple of requirements.
-We need to have Brew installed in our system followed by additional packages as described later in generated UUP Dump package
+Before we start, we need to have Brew installed in our system followed by additional packages as described later in generated UUP Dump package.

 brew tap sidneys/homebrew brew install cabextract wimlib cdrtools sidneys/homebrew/chntpw